-The Long-Term Incentive Compensation Performance Assessment included a review of the Company's execution on certain strategic performance criteria, including product strategy, organic growth, Global Distribution, new Affiliate investments and capital management.
-The Compensation Committee noted the Company's significant achievements in 2017, including meaningfully expanded capabilities across our Global Distribution platform, the successful integration of our 2016 investments in new Affiliates, and strong execution of our capital management strategy.
-The Committee's assessment recognized strong performance across the majority of areas in this category, as further described below.
+The Long-Term Incentive Compensation Performance Assessment included a review of the Company's execution on certain strategic performance criteria, including product performance and strategy, organic growth, new Affiliate investments, strategic initiatives, and risk and capital management.
+The Compensation Committee noted the Company's achievements in 2018 and over the longer term, as further described below.